 Crying: baby’s first communication

-Crying is how babies let you know they want or need something: more cuddles please, no more cuddles please, too hungry, not hungry enough, too tired, not tired enough, feeling too cold, feeling too warm.
+Crying is how babies let you know they want or need something – more cuddles please, no more cuddles please, too hungry, not hungry enough, too tired, not tired enough, feeling too cold, feeling too warm.
 And sometimes babies cry for no obvious reason.

 How talking starts

-As well as crying, your baby uses eye contact to talk to you, listening intently to every word and sound you make.
+As well as crying, your baby uses eye contact to communicate with you, listening intently to every word and sound you make.
 Your baby might gaze into your face and watch your mouth.

 The sing-song voice that many grown-ups use around babies is called ‘parentese’.
 It sounds a bit like this: ‘Helloooo babbeeee, who’s a widdle baaabeeee?’
-Experts say that babies prefer this to normal grown-up conversation.
+Babies prefer this kind of talk to normal grown-up conversation.
 So go right ahead if you want to use parentese to talk to your baby.

-Play ideas to help talking
+Play ideas to help with talking

 Lots of parents feel a bit silly talking to a little baby who doesn’t talk back.
 But talking about what you’re seeing and doing can really help your baby’s development.
 The main thing is to create a loving, warm feeling.

 Here are some ideas to get you started:

 - Sing songs and rhymes.
 This is a fun way to help your baby’s language skills develop.
 In the car, in the bath, at bedtime – even if it’s off-key.
 Your baby will love the rhythm of the words and will be soothed by your voice.
-If you need some help remembering the words of songs and rhymes, check out our Baby Karaoke.
+If you need help remembering the words of songs and rhymes, check out our Baby Karaoke.

 - Name the toys and objects around you.
 For example, ‘Look, these are your socks.
 We’re going to put them on your feet, aren’t we?’

-When to be concerned
+Talking: when to be concerned

 All babies develop at different rates.
 Lots of babies make eye contact and sounds early, but others might not until three months.
-If your baby doesn’t do something at the same age as other babies, it doesn’t necessarily mean you need to be concerned.
+If your baby doesn’t do something at the same age as other babies, it doesn’t necessarily mean you need to be worried.